Peripheral blood mononuclear cell: Research uses

 Many scientists conducting research in the fields of immunology (including autoimmune disorders), infectious disease, hematological malignancies, vaccine development, transplant immunology, and high-throughput screening are frequent users of PBMCs.
 In many cases, PBMCs are derived from blood banks.
 PBMC fraction also contains progenitor populations, as demonstrated by methylcellulose based colony forming assays.

+PBMCs are widely used in biological research as they include a large section of innate and adaptive immune cells present in the body.
+These cells are relatively easy to access through blood sample collection and can be used to understand how PBMCs act in different environments to better understand their function.
+By conducting these studies researchers can better understand immune responses to cancers, diseases, autoimmune response, and the effects of experimental treatments or therapies.

+Once PBMCs have been isolated from the blood using gradient centrifugation and ficoll to separate it, they can be cultured and maintained using cryopreservation for different research assays.
+Some of these experiments include monitoring how PBMCs react to different immune stimuli such as lipopolysaccharides, phytohaemagglutinin, concanavalin A, and pokeweed mitogen.
+The effects of these experiments are determined by a change in gene expression, lymphocyte production and reviewing what cytokines are released by PBMCs.

 PBMCs have been thought to be an important route of vaccination.
 PBMCs from cancer patients can be extracted and cultured in vitro.
 Subsequently, PBMCs are challenged with tumor antigens such as tumor stem cell antigen.
 Inflammatory cytokines are usually added to aid in antigen uptake and recognition by PBMCs.

+Due to the fact that PBMCs contain important immune cells they are largely used in research to understand how the immune system responds to different diseases and vaccines.
+During research studies PBMCs can be isolated using density gradient centrifugation in order to separate the PBMCs from the other blood cells present.